 The W.A.
 Franke Honors College Convocation Ceremony.

 Students graduating with Honors will receive an email asking them to RSVP for the W.A.
-Franke Honors College Fall 2022 Convocation Ceremony, taking place 12/15/22, at 2:00 pm in Crowder Hall.
-If you have not received the RSVP email, please contact email@example.com.
+Franke Honors College Spring 2023 Convocation Ceremony, taking place 5/11/23, at 1:00 pm in McKale Center.
+If you have not received the RSVP email by 3/24/23, please contact email@example.com.

 Students will be asked to RSVP and provide some information to personalize the ceremony.
 Each graduate will help build a slide that will appear on screen as they cross the stage at Convocation.
 Students will be asked to provide the following:

 1. A picture or headshot of themselves (not a group shot) to be included in the Convocation Ceremony presentation.
 Below are the photo requirements:

 - Please provide the largest image size possible.
 These images will be cropped to a 4:4 aspect ratio.

 - Images should be at least 150-300 DPI (Dots Per Inch).

 - For image editing and resizing, please use either Adobe Photoshop, Pixlr or PicMonkey.